-Our free RISK ANALYSIS is for businesses over $50 million in revenue who must comply with the law and submit a statement.
+For businesses over $50 million in revenue who must comply with the law and submit a statement, we can train your employees on Modern Slavery and help you with REMEDIATION processes.
 Every entity is different so a one on one chat would benefit large organisation more.
-We will help you discern your risks of slavery and develop the next best steps for your company.
+We can also help you discern your risks of slavery and develop the next best steps for your company.

 The Freedom Hub has taught about modern slavery to many organisations including:

 NSW Hospitality Tech Teachers

 Improved brand image (people before profit)

 Attract quality employees with strong values

 Engaged staff whose work now has a purpose